yeashire/portfolio_project_1_/README.md

 ### Bugs
 + ##### Solved bugs

-    * I had problems with the services page images section, the images where not responsive on screans below 1200px.
+    * I had problems with the services page images section, the images were not responsive on screens below 1200px.
-     The solution was to add a new clas and style by useing display: flex;
+     The solution was to add a new class and style by using display: flex;
-    flex-wrap: wrap; flex-direction: column;
+    Flex-wrap: wrap; flex-direction: column;
     * I had to add an extra media query for the main section of the page in order for the gap between the image and the quote to decrease on mobile devices.
 The solution was to switch the height from 1200px to 850 px.
-    * The Services page was loading to long.
+    * The Services page was loading too long.
     The solution for that was to resize images.

     ---